score-json/json/TSF/trustable/no-json-faults/NJF-07.2.md

     publish_documentation: exclude
     test_trudag_extensions: exclude
     ubuntu: include
+score:
+    Jonas-Kirchhoff: 1.0
 ---

-The service does not accept improperly bounded string.
+The service does not accept the improperly bounded strings.